kmzhao18/MERIT/README.md

 ## Notes

-We are currently compiling a set of helper functions to assist with compiling differential expression matrices (fold change and p-value)
+We are currently compiling a set of helper functions to assist with compiling differential expression matrices (fold change and p-value), transcription factor binding, as used in the study